Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 py evaluate.py
 ```
 ### Figures
-To evaluate the reasonableness of the CNN backbone it is useful to know what the model is looking at in these images to extract its features (the latent vectors).
+To evaluate the reasonableness of the CNN backbone it is useful to know what the model is looking at in the images to extract its features (the latent vectors).
 Because it could be _cheating_ by using some unintended artifact in the images or not correctly highlighting the lesions in the image.
 To check the models reasonableness we can look at the output of GRAD-CAM on a random sample of images from the dataset:
 <div style="text-align: center;">
 <img src="_readme_figures/grad_cam_image_showcase.png" alt="[Base Image Plot]" width="45%"/>
 </div>